 Many Christians, especially those of the Evangelical persuasion, believe that salvation is secured by believing the right things.
 While they love to talk about love and grace, the true foundation of their faith is a commitment to certain beliefs and propositions derived from their understanding of the “infallible” Bible.
-Believe the wrong things and hell will be your eternal resting place.
-Virtually every Evangelical who stops at my blog to spar with me tries to get me to believe the “right” beliefs.
-Rarely, does any one of them say anything about how I live my life.
+Believe the wrong things and Hell will be your eternal resting place.
+Virtually every Evangelical who stops by my blog to spar with me tries to get me to believe the “right” beliefs.
+Rarely does any one of them say anything about how I live my life.
 BELIEVE THIS AND THOU SHALT LIVE, is their gospel.

 If not believing Jesus is the virgin born, second person in the Trinity, who came to earth, lived a perfect life, worked miracles, died on the cross and resurrected from the dead, and ascended back to heaven, ends with my rendition to the Lake of Fire to be tortured day and night by the God who created me, so be it.
 I have no interest in such a religion, and I have no interest in such a God who is only interested in what I believed and not how I lived.

 If, somewhere beyond my next breath, I keel over and die and I find myself in the presence of the Big Man of Upstairs, I hope he will judge my life by how I lived, and if he does, I am confident that everything will be just fine.
 If not, if what I believed is what really mattered, then I guess I will burn in Hell with a lot of other good people.
 Coming soon to a corner of Hell near you, The Hitch and Bruce Almighty Podcast.